chuckles201/SIPapp/readme.md

-This is a *work in progress attempt* to make a simple VOIP (voice over IP) application that allows for ease-of-use and control on the packet-level of SIP requests.
+Here, i will be making a simple VOIP application that allows for simplicity, understanding, and packet-level control.

 The key parts are:
 - ```SIP (session inition protocol)```: standard protocol to iniatiate/end a call